 Nasittuq has developed comprehensive programs for reducing the likelihood of POL or Hazmat spills.
-The following measures are taken to minimize the potential for Hazmat spills:
+The following measures are taken to minimize the potential for Hazmat spills (see Section 5.0, XIII - Hazardous Materials General Management for details):

 - a) Establishment of secure storage areas for Hazmat; - b) Labelling of Hazmat following Workplace Hazardous Material Information System (WHMIS) guidelines; - c) Transportation of Hazmat compliant with the Transportation of Dangerous Goods (TDG) Regulations; - d) Packaging of Hazmat compliant with the TDG Regulations; and - e) Training of personnel in correct usage and storage of hazardous materials.